boazbk/tcs/lec_19_cryptography.md

 * _Lattice/coding based constructions_ based on problems such as the _closest vector in a lattice_ or _bounded distance decoding_.

 Group-theory based encryptions such as the RSA cryptosystem, the Diffie-Hellman protocol, and Elliptic-Curve Cryptography, are currently more widely implemented.
-But the lattice/coding schemes are recently on the rise, particularly because the known group theoretic encryption schemes can be broken by _quantum computers_, which we'll discuss later in this course.^[If you want to learn more about the different types of public key assumptions, you can take a look [at my own survey on this topic](https://eccc.weizmann.ac.il/report/2017/065/).]
+But the lattice/coding schemes are recently on the rise, particularly because the known group theoretic encryption schemes can be broken by _quantum computers_, which we discuss in [quantumchap](){.ref}.

 ### Diffie-Hellman key exchange